Pipedream

 Verdict

-Pipedream is a strong fit for engineering-enabled AI workflow automation where event-driven architecture and code-level extensibility are priorities.
+Pipedream is a strong fit for engineering-enabled AI workflow automation where event-driven architecture, MCP connectivity, and code-level extensibility are priorities.
 It delivers high leverage for technical teams, with the main tradeoff being steeper operational maturity requirements for non-technical organizations.